Backpack Body Armor – Bulletproof Backpacks are Going Mainstream

 Soft Body Armor

 Pros: Soft armor has two main advantages.
 It’s very light and it can flex.
-This makes soft armor the most concealable type of armor.
+This makes soft armor the most concealable type of backpack body armor.

 Cons: Soft body armor has a major drawback…it doesn’t protect as well as a heavy steel plate.
 This is fine if your main threat is handgun rounds.
 If you believe that your main threat is from someone with a rifle, then soft armor isn’t going to do much to help in that situation.

 Soft armor deteriorates much faster than hard armor.
-(Shelf life is normally around 5 years.)
+(The shelf life is normally around 5 years.)
 This degradation is even faster if it’s getting wet or sweaty on a regular basis.

 Hard Body Armor